horlayeanca/horlayeanca/README.md

 - 😊 Pronouns: He/him
 - 💡 Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, Reactjs and Vuejs.
+- 🌱 I’m proficent in HTML, CSS, JavaScript, Reactjs and Vuejs.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Software Engineer, Frontend Engineer, or UI Engineer (Intern or Junior level).
 - 📫 You can [view my resume](#) and contact me by emailing mailtoadelodunfaruq@gmail.com